fieryorc/BedrockServerManager/README.md

 with `BedrockServerManager.exe.XXX` or run `dir /OD %temp%\BedrockServerManager.exe.*` to get the log log file list.
 Alternatively, you can also pass --logtostderr flag to print more verbose logging to the console though it can be very distracting.

 Q: What parts are included in the backup
-A: Only `worlds` folder is included in the backup.
-The git repository can contain other files, but when server manager takes the backup, it only includes `worlds` folder.
+A: Everything inside the git repo is included in the backup.
+The git repository can contain other files as well.

 Q: Can I use git directly to restore?
 A: Yes, you can.
 Server manager is simply a convenient utility on top of git.
 You can use git directly